SammyKrosoft/Collect-Performance-Counter-Statistics-From-BLG/README.md

 ## Links

-For Exchange, you can see the following pages for the thresholds:
+For Exchange, you can see the following pages for the thresholds - right-click "Open on a new tab" to keep this Github tab open):

 - [Exchange 2013 (valid for Exchange 2016 and Exchange 2019 !) performance counters](https://docs.microsoft.com/en-us/exchange/exchange-2013-performance-counters-exchange-2013-help)